I Write For Things

 I write for things that I’ve never had,

-Like a hand to hold
+Like a hand to hold or someone to call,

-I built a world where you’d be mine,
+I built a world where you’re mine,

 Whispered hopes in the quiet,